Fatigue During Pregnancy

-It is estimated that more than 50% of all pregnant women report fatigue during pregnancy.
+It is estimated that more than 50% of all pregnant women report this symptom.

 All you want to do is lie down on a floor (anywhere) and just sleep.
-Most of you will be more tired than usual during pregnancy, especially during early and late pregnancy.
+Most of you will feel fatigue during pregnancy, especially during early and late pregnancy.
 At these times, your body is producing new hormones and making a lot of changes to prepare for the hard work ahead which is exhausting (creating a human being takes a lot of work!).

 Feel like you have no energy while pregnant?

-As you get further along in your pregnancy, you may have difficulty sleeping, waking often to use the bathroom and experiencing sleep disruptions from leg cramps and heartburn.
-Is it a wonder why you are so tired?
+As you get further along in your pregnancy, you may have difficulty sleeping.
+You may wake often to use the bathroom and leg cramps and heartburn may cause sleep disruptions.

 How Can You Avoid or Treat Fatigue During Pregnancy?